propelorm/Propel2/documentation/behaviors/validate.markdown

 $book = new Book();

-// some operations by wich we add to the book object some related objects:
+// some operations by which we add to the book object some related objects:
 // we add a publisher object, an author object and some reader objects

 $book->validate();